cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 ---

 :warning: Please note that we do not provide support for Windows.
 You can certainly use virtualbox and install a newer version of ubuntu on it.
+Another option is to create a bootable USB stick or external HD on which you install ubuntu.

 :warning: Windows 10 Home Edition has significant limitations at time of writing of this document.
 For example it does not allow you to use containers or proper virtualization.
-For this reason we recommend that you upgrade to Windows 10 pro or education.
+For this reason we recommend that you upgrade to Windows 10 pro or education If you like to use Windows.
 The education version is available for free via IU.
-Please see IUware and share your experience in piazza about your update.
+Please see (IUware)[https://iuware.iu.edu/Windows/title/2977] and share your experience in piazza about your update.
+You must use the 64 bit version.
+If your OS doe snot support 64 bit, you need to make sure you update to 64 bit.
+Please consult the Windows documentation on this.
 Whatever you do, make a backup first.
+It may be easier to boot from an external HDD directly into ubuntu.

 :warning: OSX users have typically an easy time as all TAs have access to OSX machines.
 However the version must be the latest version.
 We do